 We will now take a look at each name in turn to gain a better understanding of who You truly are.
 But no matter the name or the limitations of finite words to express the infinite, remember there is only one You!
 And in finding your True Self, your aim is to remember who you truly are—the You that has always existed and will always exist.
 Let me jog your memory.

 The word Ego to describe your True Self is meant in the original sense of the Greek word «ΕΓΩ» literally meaning I. This is distinct from the counterfeit or false ego of the personal self, which is the so-called ego (with a small e) wrapped up in your 3D experience.
 The ego of the personality has wrongly 'hijacked' the name Ego.
-Now, you may have been told to relinquish your ego but this advice can only ever apply to the counterfeit ego not your Real Ego.
+Now, you may have been told to relinquish your ego but this advice can only ever apply to the counterfeit ego, not your Real Ego.
 You can never be rid of your Ego (with a capital E) that is the I because it is your True Self—the You that is real and not illusory.
 I refer to the Ego as the Real Ego to clearly distinguish who you truly are from your personal self or personality.

-I AM asserts the state of being of the I. As your True Self you do not say ‘I am this’ or ‘I am that’.
+I AM asserts the state of being of the I. As your True Self, you do not say ‘I am this’ or ‘I am that’.
 When you take away every last word that you use to describe yourself, or who you think you are, what you are left with is who you truly are—the I AM!
 Try it.
 Ask yourself "Who am I?"
 Just for a moment drop every adjective or name you are accustomed to using in describing who you are.
 Drop them all one by one until there is nothing left.
 This No-Thing is who you are in the literal sense of the word no-thing, as in not belonging to the world of things.
-All power resides in I AM with no constraints or qualification.
+All power resides in I AM with no constraints or qualifications.
 And since the I is the You that thinks independently of your personality without beliefs, perceptions, prejudices and so on, the I within says 'I think therefore I AM' in full authority.

 Taking this further, since your will belongs to the I, 'I think therefore I AM' becomes 'I think therefore I am therefore I Will'.
 Your will is not to be confused with what is often perceived as being forceful personal self-control.
 True will is the greatest power of the Universe as it requires no force.
 Your True Will declares a thing already done in the sense of 'Thy Will be Done' and belongs to your True Self.

 As the Observer you are undisturbed by outside events because you are not defined by anything in the Physical or Mental Planes, including your physical experiences and mental contents of emotions, thoughts, desires, fears and so on.
 Your True Self is the Observer and everything and everyone else, including the physical you, is what is being observed.
-Observation is different to perception.
+Observation is different from perception.
 The Observer is unaffected by what is observed whereas the perceiver is directly affected by what is perceived in accordance with his/her perception of it.

 In the words of St. Francis of Assisi, "The One you are looking for is the One who is looking".
 The One you are looking for is the Observer—your True Self.
 The One you are looking for is who you truly are.
-And in fact you need not look any further than within yourself and remember—You are the One.
+And in fact, you need not look any further than within yourself and remember—You are the One.

 The name Higher Mind is in reference to the first of the Universal Laws, the Law of Mentalism, that All is Mind.
 Mind is the underlying substance of the Universe and specifically Universal Mind.
 Higher Mind is an expression of the highest degree of consciousness of Universal Mind, which at its full potential as the Mind of the Absolute is Omnipotent (All-Powerful), Omniscient (All-Knowing) and Omnipresent (All-Present).